daschaich/HEPAL/README.md

 * ORCID: Open Researcher and Contributor ID
 * ORKA: The Golden KAon Decay experiment proposed at Fermilab
 * ORNL: Oak Ridge National Lab
+* OSB: Observational Science Board of the Einstein Telescope
 * OSCAR: Open Standard Codes and Routines
 * OscSNS: Experiment to search for sterile neutrino oscillations using the Spallation Neutron Source at Oak Ridge
 * OSQAR: Optical Search of QED vacuum magnetic birefringence, Axion and photon Regeneration experiment at CERN